NEW and Exciting for Spring 2022

 ANTH 4313 Race and Human Variation

 Prerequisites: ANTH 1415 and ANTH 2316 or permission of the instructor.
 This course explores the role of genetics, evolution, and adaptation in producing modern human biological variation.
 It will also focus on how this variation is/was interpreted around the world in general and in modern and historic North America in particular.
 We will explore the fallacy of biological race and the simultaneous importance of the cultural concept of race.
+Dual-listed in the Graduate Catalog as ANTH 5313.
 Three credit hours.

 ANTH 4316 Linguistic Anthropology